Life in Germany

 Application Process: Step-by-Step

-Here’s how the process worked for us:
+Here's how the process worked in my case:

 Final Thoughts